Valfaris: Development and release

 Valfaris was developed by Steel Mantis, an independent studio that previously developed Slain: Back from Hell.
-The game was first announced through a trailer released during E3 2017.
-The game was scheduled to release in 2018 for PlayStation 4, Xbox One, and PC.
+The game was first revealed through a trailer released during E3 2017 and was originally scheduled for release in 2018 for PlayStation 4, Xbox One, and PC.
 In 2018, a 30-minute gameplay trailer was released, showing off the game's weapons, saving system, and weapon upgrades.
-Valfaris was featured as part of the Indie Megabooth at PAX West 2018.
-A game demo of Valfaris was shown at Gamescom 2018.
-A Nintendo Switch version of the game was also announced by video game publisher Digerati.
+Valfaris was featured as part of the Indie Megabooth at PAX West 2018, and a game demo of Valfaris was shown at Gamescom.
+A Nintendo Switch version of the game was also confirmed by video game publisher Digerati.
 Valfaris was featured at EGX 2018.

-Another demo of Valfaris was featured and the 2019 Game Developers Conference.
+Another demo of Valfaris was featured at the 2019 Game Developers Conference.
 A trailer was shown off at the PC Gaming Show during E3 2019.
 Steel Mantis also presented a model of the Bringer of Mayhem, one of the weapons in the game.
-Physical copies of the PlayStation 4 and Switch versions were announced in August 2019.
-Merge Games distributed the physical copies, which were released in November.
-A standard edition and a special edition titled Valfaris: Digital Deluxe Edition.
+Merge Games distributed the physical copies of PlayStation 4 and Switch versions, starting in November 2019.
+The game comes as a standard edition and a special edition titled Valfaris: Digital Deluxe Edition.
 The signature edition came with digitally signed artwork, the game's soundtrack, an artbook, two pins, and an art card.
 The soundtrack of Valfaris was composed by Curt Victor Bryant, a former bassist and guitarist of the extreme metal band Celtic Frost.

-Valfaris was released for Microsoft Windows and Nintendo Switch on October 10, 2019, later releasing on November 5 for PlayStation 4 and November 8 for Xbox One.
+Valfaris was released for Microsoft Windows and Nintendo Switch on October 10, 2019, and later for PlayStation 4 and Xbox One in November.
 The game was also released for Amazon Luna on December 3, 2020.